Shrutijain-tech/Codsoft/README.md

 # Codsoft
 Hello folks !!!
+I have completed Task -1 of internship at CODSOFT.
-This file is a simple landing page created using HTML and CSS>
+TASK -1 : This is a simple landing page created using HTML and CSS.